 4) Am I willing to find the dog a new home?

 By definition fostering is temporary.
 The goal of the foster parent is to find a loving, permanent new home with SKD.
-SKD has almost 60K followers and have sent 1,226 dogs to the US alone (as of Jan 2018)and have the network that helps a lot finding furever homes.
-This can involve making posters/advertisements, posting on websites, and screening potential adopters.
-Several homes in the past put up a note at the billboards at community centers in the neighbors, sometimes at grocery stores if not meet new owners at dog parks.
+SKD has almost 60K followers and have sent 1,300 dogs to the US alone (as of Jan 2018) and have the network that helps a lot finding furever homes.
+Your ends, its best to find one near your home.
+This can involve making posters and screening potential adopters.
+Several homes in the past put up a note at the notice boards at community centers in the neighbors, sometimes at grocery stores if not meet new owners at dog parks.